Storrie Fire: August 18–31

 On August 20, the fire burned another 6000 acres, bringing the total to more than 17000 acres.
 The fire continued to spot ahead of itself, though slackening winds smothered the region in thick smoke and reduced fire activity.
 Two dozen Forest Service dozers were positioned on the ridge west of the Feather River Canyon should the fire have progressed in that direction.
-That night more than 20,000 people temporarily lost power from Quincy and Lake Almanor to Susanville, as the fire damaged electric power transmission infrastructure.
-Meanwhile, Highway 70 reopened, and containment of the fire notched upwards to 7%.
+That night more than 20,000 people temporarily lost power from Quincy and Lake Almanor to Susanville when the fire damaged electric power transmission infrastructure.
+Meanwhile, Highway 70 reopened, and containment of the fire perimeter notched upwards to seven percent.
 On August 21, the fire grew to more than 20000 acres by late afternoon, though smoky conditions prevailed again as 1,100 firefighters and aircraft continued to tackle the fire.
-As it continued to burn north towards Lake Almanor, firefighters lit backfires to contain the fire's southwestern perimeter near Storrie and marked the fire 20% contained.
-By August 28, it was about 40000 acres and 62% contained.
+As it continued to burn north towards Lake Almanor, firefighters lit backfires to contain the fire's southwestern perimeter near Storrie and marked the fire 20 percent contained.
+By August 28, it was about 40000 acres and 62 percent contained.